enialm/capibara/README.md

 `GET /ping`

 Returns a simple response for health checks.
+This endpoint does not require authentication.

 **Response:**
 ```json